ihateblueb/mastodon/README.md

+## remlit.site Chuckya

+Fork of Chuckya with minor tweaks.

+- Switch to Inter font
+- Adjust color scheme of modern theme to be more purple

 # <img src="https://github.com/TheEssem/mastodon/raw/main/public/chuckya.svg" width="128"> Chuckya

 Chuckya is a close-to-upstream soft fork of Mastodon Glitch Edition (more commonly known as glitch-soc) that aims to introduce more experimental features/fixes with the goal of making the overall experience more enjoyable.
 Although it's mainly developed for and used on the [wetdry.world](https://wetdry.world) instance, it can be deployed by any server admin as a drop-in, backwards-compatible replacement for Mastodon.